Web of Science: How to be robbed of 10 years of citations in one week!

 Strangely enough the citations still seem to be linked to my name in some way as the above record shows up when you conduct the search shown below.
 It doesn't show up when you search for Jacso.
 But that's a small solace.
 I do hope I'll get the citations back at some stage, but I wouldn't be surprised if reinstating my ownership requires many more emails.
 Let's hope Clarivate, the Web of Science's new owner, proves me wrong.

-Even so, don't assume that just because your university pays a fortune for your Web of Knowledge subscription, you can rely on it to be fully accurate!
+Even so, don't assume that just because your university pays a hefty subsription fee for your Web of Knowledge subscription, you can rely on it to be fully accurate!
 Although Google Scholar and Microsoft Academic are by no means fully accurate, they never attributed all my citations for a publication to someone else in their databases, let alone someone completely unrelated to the publication in question.

 Note 1: When double-checking before posting this blog I noticed I have received my citations back.
 Well done Clarivate!
 I am still waiting for the apology though!